University of Galway

-The National University of Ireland (NUI), Galway is the largest and oldest university based in the West of Ireland, employing in excess of 2,000 staff with a 18,000 strong student population.
-NUI Galway is a research-led University and has an overall ranking of the top 1% of Universities Internationally (2019) and remains within the 201-250 ranked Times Higher Education world rankings for 2018/2019.
+The University of Galway is the largest and oldest university based in the West of Ireland, employing in excess of 2,000 staff with a 18,000 strong student population.
+UoG is a research-led University and has an overall ranking of the top 1% of Universities Internationally (2019) and remains within the 201-250 ranked Times Higher Education world rankings for 2018/2019.

 Research projects model real world dynamic systems to gain a deep insight into how organisations effectively manage their innovative efforts.
 Therefore we work closely with industry to identify and prioritise requirements, co-develop solutions and implement and validate new models and systems.
 A systems ethos which includes people, process and technology related issues are employed in the research.

 The research area is multidisciplinary in nature and spans functions such as engineering, technology and business.